gprMax/gprMax/docs/source/random_gen.rst

 All the randomly generated parameters are **automatically** saved to a pickle file in the same directory as the input file.
 Each column in this file correspoinds to a specific model parameter.

-This feature can easily be used along with the ``-n`` & ``--no-h5`` command line arguments.
-For every iteration, a new set of random parameters would be generated and a new row would be appended to the pickle file. ``--no-h5`` instructs gprMax to skip saving the output .h5 files.
+This feature can easily be used along with the `-n` command line argument.
+For every iteration, a new set of random parameters would be generated and a new row would be appended to the pickle file.

+We also introduced a new command line flag: `--no-h5`, which instructs gprMax to skip saving the output .h5 files.

 .. code-block:: none